Role

 The problem was everything in between.

 The design work was less about what you saw inside each app and everything about what happened around them.
+I worked directly with engineering partners at each integration to define the technical constraints, then designed within them — and sometimes pushed back on them when the constraint was producing the wrong experience.

 View more projects